roadiz/AbstractApiTheme/README.md

 #### Locale filter

-`_locale` filter **set Roadiz main translation** for all database lookups, make sure to always set it to the right locale or you won't get any result with `search` or `path` filters against French queries.
+`_locale` filter **set Roadiz main translation** for all database lookups, make sure to always set it to the right locale, or you won't get any result with `search` or `path` filters against French queries.

 #### Path filter